 While most children drop out of school to support their families, some continue their education even after helping their parents.

-Apart from their parents’ affection, they get the love of their grandparents and mostly stay nearby their relatives.
+Apart from their parents’ affection, they get the love of their grandparents and mostly stay near their relatives.

 They grow up in a more wholesome environment, where there is less pollution, and get to enjoy naturally grown crops and fruits.